rallek/merken/assets.md

+An example how I implemented a new asset for my module

 # We want to have the same hight for every div in a row in our layout
 This instruction is just for me and for Zikula usage.
 The module should be made with modulestudio